A Single Flower at Sparkles Monthly

 It’s the Handmade For Holidays Release at Taylored Expressions🎄

 Hello friends!
 I’m so excited to share the “Handmade for the Holidays” release at Taylored Expressions today!
 You can go check out all the things right now in the store!
-I’m extra excited that I get to be apart of this special release with them as a guest designer too!
-(This was for my win during the TE 13th birthday celebration challenges I had entered from last month!🎉 Yay!)
+I’m extra excited that I get to be a part of this special release with them as a guest designer too!
+(This was for my win during the TE 13th birthday celebration challenges I had entered from last month! 🎉 Yay!)
 There will also be a huge post about it on the Taylored Expressions Blog too!
 I really hope that you enjoy the projects I’ve made to share with you and if you stop by the store, please let Taylor know that I sent you!

 For my first set of projects, I’ve made a fun Christmas décor item that you can gift for the Holidays, use as a center piece for your table setting, etc. I’ve taken the Taylored Expressions (new) Accordion Tree die and used it to make a trio of trees with the “poinsettia style” attached to the accompanying TE Tree Stumps (sold separately) to go with this die and another two trees without the stumps.
 For the trio of trees, I’ve used the Merry Blooms Stamps, Stencil & Clear Combo set to create a background over a Toffee cardstock base inking and blending with Sweet Basil, Cherry Pop and Mulled Wine inks.
 I’ve also used the same products to make the tag as well.
 I’ve gold heat embossed the centers for the poinsettias in the background.
 I’ve also taken the TE (new) Itty Bitty Sentiments Holiday stamp set and used the tiny images from the set to create backgrounds for the other two trees.
 I’ve splattered the tree backgrounds as well as the tag background with acrylic white and gold paints.
-These die cut trees were glued back to back with the score line in the center as a guide which makes them 3D looking.
+These die cut trees were glued back-to-back with the score line in the center as a guide which makes them 3D looking.
 I’ll explain each item below:

 This was such a fun 3D project to create!
 I wanted all the trees together in one piece, so I thought it would be fun to grab one of these wood slices I’ve been hoarding forever and glue the trees to this base.
 There is an accordion star that comes with the accordion tree die, but I thought it would be fun to take the TE Perfect Poinsettia die and cut out several of the smallest bloom to make that the “star topper” for the poinsettia tree.
 I’ve used the coordinating stamps to stamp the “veins” and gold heat embossed the centers for them.
 I folded them in half and glued it to the top of the tree.
 I also attached some TE Gold Drip Drops for the “ornaments” over the tree (TE Drip Drops make perfect “ornaments” for these trees!) and added some gold twine bows front and back.
 I’ve ink blended the edges of the poinsettia tree with Toffee ink and gold paint sponged on the poinsettia topper.